right-track/right-track-db-build/README.md

 Agency** module (such as [right-track-agency-mnr](https://github.com/right-track/right-track-agency-mnr)) will also need to be installed.
 The agency module provides information on where/how to obtain the agency's GTFS data as well as additional database compilation instructions.
-The compiled database (and an archive of compiled databases) will be kept in the Right Track Agency's module.
+The compiled database will be kept in the Right Track Agency's module.

-The agencies are provided to the `right-track-db-build` script via the `--agency` command line flag.
+The agencies are provided to the `right-track-db-build` script via the `--agency` command line flag or in a configuration file.
+At least one agency must be specified in order for the build script to run.

 **NOTE:** There are no Right Track Agency modules listed as dependencies in this project's `package.json` file.
 The Agency modules will have